240415-NET/trainer-code/Curricula/CsharpBasics.md

 ## Introduction to C# + .NET

--What is a Full Stack Developer?
+- What is a Full Stack Developer?
 - [What is C#?](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)
 - [What is .NET?](https://learn.microsoft.com/en-us/dotnet/core/introduction)
 - [The .NET SDK](https://learn.microsoft.com/en-us/dotnet/core/sdk)